ArnaanShah/VantaPad/README.md

 I made the logo design all in Figma and it's based off the "Space Alien" inside Halloween Stickers.
 <img width="2518" height="1283" alt="image" src="https://github.com/user-attachments/assets/3cb8275d-24d1-478b-8d50-900a7d6f02b5" />
-It's honestly one of my favorite parts of the project 😅
+It's honestly one of my favorite parts of the project because of how cute he is 😅

-Changes I would still consider making include:
+Changes I would still consider making down the line include:
 1. More Information displayed on the OLED - WPM, Time, Date, Volume
 2. Adding more animations to the OLED - Spinning alien based on knob, startup screen
 3. Making the RGB react - Flash on key press, blink when auto-clicker's active